By Richard Steiner

 Every day, some 10-20 large merchant ships – container ships, bulk carriers, car carriers, and tankers – travel the “great circle route” between Asia and North America along the 1,200-mile Aleutian chain.
 As trade rebounds from the recession, shipping along this route is steadily increasing.
 And as global warming continues to melt summer sea ice, ship traffic is also rapidly increasing across the Arctic Ocean.
 This past summer, a record 46 merchant ships transited the Northern Sea Route between Europe and Asia across the Russian arctic (Barents Observer), a ten-fold increase from just two years ago.
 Over 1 million tons of cargo was hauled on the route in both directions this summer (a 50% increase over 2011), and most of this was hazardous petroleum product such as diesel fuel, jet fuel, and gas condensate.
 And the first Liquefied Natural Gas (LNG) tanker in history traveled the route this year, carrying LNG from Norway to Japan in half the time it would have taken to travel the normal Suez route.
 The volume of oil and gas shipped on the Northern Sea Route is projected to reach 40 million tons annually by 2020.
 There is also increasing traffic of cruise ships (particularly around Greenland), fishing vessels, and ships servicing arctic oil and gas facilities and mines.

 This is risky business.
 These are large vessels, carrying hazardous fuel and cargo, sailing treacherous seas along ecologically sensitive shorelines, operated by companies whose commercial imperatives often subvert safety, and with virtually no prevention or emergency response infrastructure along the way.
-Much of this traffic is foreign flagged and on “innocent passage,” under a Flag-of-Convenience (What are Flags of Convenience?), with a Crew-of-Convenience, and with lower safety standards.
+Much of this traffic is foreign flagged and on “innocent passage,” under a Flag-of-Convenience, with a Crew-of-Convenience, and with lower safety standards.
 And it all happens virtually out-of-sight, out-of-mind of the public and government regulators.
 Each of these ship transits puts at risk human life, economy, and environment, and the risk is growing every year.
 Shipping brings with it invasive species introductions, underwater noise, ship-strikes on marine mammals, and stack emissions.
 But as some of these vessels carry millions of gallons of heavy fuel, and tankers carry tens of millions of gallons of petroleum or chemicals, clearly the greatest fear is a catastrophic spill.

 But in reducing the overall risk of Arctic and Aleutian shipping, the glass is still perhaps one-quarter full, three-quarters empty.
 The system is far from secure.
 For instance, ship-tracking remains inadequate, and still there are no powerful ocean rescue tugs stationed along the routes.
 By comparison, after Exxon Valdez, Prince William Sound now has eleven escort & response tugs on standby for its tankers (Alyeska Pipeline – TAPS – SERVS).
 In the Aleutians, a 2009 National Academy of Sciences report concluded: “None of the existing measures are adequate for responding to large vessels under severe weather conditions.”